collectionspace/cspace-ui.js/docs/developer/Cookbook/CreateProfile.md

   Enter a display name for the profile.
 This should be title case, and may include spaces.
 Do not include the word "profile".

   - **What is the name of the profile?**
   Enter the profile name, as configured in the application layer.
-This is typically a short lowercase string, with no spaces.
+This is typically a short lowercase string, with no spaces -e.g., core, bonsai, fcart, lhmc, etc.

   - **What is the tenant ID of the profile?**
   Enter the tenant ID of the profile, as configured in the application layer.
 This is typically a number.